barbazul/1kfa/mod_guide_gm.md

 In combat, it's ok if play gets more formulaic.
 Some players enjoy the "abnegation" of a tit-for-tat combat scene that lasts tens of minutes.
 This can be a combination of exciting and relaxing.
-Give your players opportunities to press their favourite buttons.
+Give your players opportunities to press their favorite buttons.

 That said, some players don't seek abnegation.
 What kinds of signals are your players giving you?
 Maybe they want to get through combat faster.
 If